 ✔ Best neighborhood to stay in Seattle for historical sightseeing & sports

 Located south of downtown, Pioneer Square hints at Seattle’s roots as a Pacific Northwest outpost.
 Pioneer Square is the city’s oldest quarter.
-The neighborhood dates back to the late-18th century when it welcomed Seattle’s first settlers.
+The neighborhood dates back to the late 18th century when it welcomed Seattle’s first settlers.
 It teems with 1880s-era Romanesque Revival buildings.
-They’re among the city’s most impressive architecture examples to spot.
+They’re among the city’s most impressive architectural examples to spot.

 To get the full Pioneer Square experience, hop onto an Underground Tour.
 On the tour, you’ll learn all about the city’s humble beginnings.
 It traverses the few subterranean structures remaining after the Great Fire of 1889.
 The Klondike Gold Rush National Historical Park also gives an interesting historical low-down on the city’s roots.

 Besides its history, Pioneer Square teems with trendy restaurants and bars.
 For a dash of nostalgia, pop into the historical Central Saloon.
-Dating back to the 19th-century, it’s Seattle’s oldest bar.
+Dating back to the 19th century, it’s the city’s oldest bar.
 At this now legendary music venue, grunge bands like Nirvana, Pearl Jam, and Alice in Chains found their sound in the 1990s.

-Pioneer Square is also a great place to stay in Seattle for sports fans.
+Pioneer Square is also a great spot for sports fans.
 During football season, you can watch a Seahawks game at nearby Lumen Field.
 Or, in the baseball season, catch fly balls at a Mariners game at T-Mobile Park.